FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 This proactive measure is important because it allows contributors to protect their proprietary innovations while still participating in the collaborative standard-setting process.
 By declaring certain technologies or methodologies as out of bounds for the standard’s licensing requirements, companies can maintain control over their intellectual property.
 This step is essential for preventing future legal disputes over patent infringement and for ensuring that all contributions to the standard are made with clear licensing intentions.

 The outcome of the IPR Review should ensure that the specification can be widely adopted without concerns over intellectual property conflicts, thereby supporting a smooth and conflict-free implementation of the standard across various industries and applications.
 This review not only protects the rights of the contributors but also enhances the standard’s credibility and enforceability in the broader market.

+> Any notification of exclusion should be submitted via email to the FOCUS Working Group Chair using the official <a href="https://docs.google.com/document/d/1Tp5dYQlEPtqqsLe8Ig6c7Ru37UxSOVXivIgBLyHBeiU/edit?tab=t.0#heading=h.1e9vhes50zvf" target="_blank">FOCUS Exclusion Notice Form</a>.
+Please complete the form and include it with your email submission.

 **Interplay Between Consistency and IPR Reviews:** Both the **Consistency** and **IPR Reviews** are interconnected in that they ensure the specification is both technically sound and legally compliant.
 The rigorous examination during the Consistency Review ensures the specification is clear and unified, which in turn facilitates a more straightforward IPR Review, as clearer specifications are less likely to inadvertently infringe on intellectual property.
 Together, these reviews form a comprehensive vetting process that enhances the overall quality, legality, and market readiness of the final published standard.